naufalw/matsanewaku/README.md

+This app is written using flutter framework and dart language

 # Matsanewaku
 Desc : An (Hopefully) useful app to automate and integrate boring things in your life:)
 Deskripsi : Suatu aplikasi yang berguna untuk memudahkan kegiatan bersekolah sehari hari terutama sekolah online di masa pandemi